 Here is how to weave in an end on a corner

-When crocheting a project with corners, be it a blanket, scarf or a shawl, you will have corners that have a single yarn end left (the corner where you started the project or the corner where you ended it or both).
+How you will hide the ends will depend on your crochet pattern.
+When crocheting a project with corners, be it a blanket, scarf or a shawl, you will have corners that each have a single long tail yarn end left (the corner where you started the project or the corner where you ended it or both).

-To weave in the yarn end on the corner of a crochet project with a needle, first, make sure that all the ends are fastened off and secure.
+To weave in the end of yarn on the corner of a crochet project with a needle, first, make sure that all the ends are fastened off and secure.

 Next, thread the yarn end through the eye of the needle.

-After that, sew in the end through the fabric of the project, by weaving the yarn between the stitch, going along the existing threads to keep your weaving as invisible as possible.
+After that, sew in the end through the last loop of your work and though the fabric of the project, by weaving the yarn between the stitches, going along the existing threads to keep your weaving as invisible as possible.

 Go back and forth, and if possible, up and down with your yarn, hiding it in the work and making it secure for future use of your crochet creation.

-Once you feel that enough of the yarn length is weaved in, use the scissors to snip off the leftover end as close to the fabric is possible (be careful not to cut the actual fabric!)
+Once you feel that enough of the yarn length is weaved in, use the scissors to snip off the leftover end of the yarn as close to the fabric is possible to get this invisible finish (be careful not to cut the actual fabric!)

 Here is how to weave in the ends on the edge of a project